Denver Attorney Files Civil Action In Kyle Rittenhouse Shooting

 “A criminal case and civil case are different, but we are reaching for larger questions,” he told CBS4’s Rick Sallinger in an interview before testimony in the criminal trial began.

-His clients are the family of Joseph Rosenbaum, one of those who died.
-And Gaige Grosskreutz who was wounded by Rittenhouse’s gun.
+His clients are the family of Joseph Rosenbaum, one of those who died as well as Gaige Grosskreutz who was wounded by Rittenhouse’s gun.
 He has already filed a lawsuit against Kenosha authorities and its police.

 Now the civil lawsuits will proceed.